I know that your golden retriever is precious but that crate in your living room is screaming “I gave up on decorating.”

 #4: The “Guti” Named Personalized Wooden Dog Crate That Doubles as a TV Console

-Yeah.
-I felt that so hard when my cousin built this for his dog Guti, and I genuinely couldn’t stop staring at it.
+I was in such awe when my cousin made this for his dog “Guti”.
+I seriously couldn’t help but stare at it.

-This beauty is a custom-built wooden dog crate that slides right under the TV console — it’s literally part of the furniture.
-The frame uses natural cedar 2×2 lumber for the vertical slats on the sides, with a black-painted OSB panel door at the front featuring 3D raised block letters spelling out the dog’s name.
-The top is lined with black-stained wooden slats spaced just right to let air flow through, and the entry uses a welded wire mesh panel secured with a brass latch.
+This beauty is a custom-built wooden dog crate.
+It slides right under my TV console, so it’s literally a part of the furniture.
+The frame is made out of natural cedar 2×2 lumber for the vertical slats on the sides, and the front has a black-painted OSB panel door with 3D raised block letters spelling out the dog’s name.
+The top is lined with black-stained wooden slats, spaced just right so air can flow through, and there’s a welded wire mesh panel with a brass latch for the entry.

-And the whole thing sits on hardwood flooring without scratching — the base is flush and clean.
+It also sits on my hardwood flooring without scratching it up.
+The base is flush and clean.

 Materials & Tools You’ll Need: